lagadic/vrep_ros_bridge/README.md

     `git checkout indigo-devel`

-* Add the file CATKIN_IGNORE in the sub-plugin folder that you don't need (if you don't have Telekyb installed add it in the folder imu_handler and quadrotor_tk_handler)
+* Add the file CATKIN_IGNORE in the sub-plugin folder that you don't need (as it is done in quadrotor_tk_handler).
+To do it go via terminal in the sub-plugin folder and execute:

 	`touch CATKIN_IGNORE`